Hinda Hicks

-Hinda Hicks (born 1976) is a British and Tunisian-born singer, actress and artist who first gained notability with her musical career in the late '90s.
-She is best known for her debut album Hinda, that charted at #20 on the 1998 UK Top 40 Chart, and led to three nominations in the MOBO Awards and nominations for Best British Female Artist and Best British Newcomer at the 1999 Brit Awards.
+Hinda Hicks (born 1976) is a British and Tunisian-born singer, actress and artist who first gained notability with her musical career in the late '90s and is best known for her debut album Hinda.

+After supporting Boyzone and 911 in the late 1990s, Hicks found success with three singles, which all reached the Top 40.
+This was followed by her debut album Hinda, which charted at #20 on the 1998 UK Top 40 Chart, and led to three nominations in the MOBO Awards and nominations for Best British Female Artist and Best British Newcomer at the 1999 Brit Awards.
+Later in the year, Hicks had a fourth Top 40 single.
+After the 1999 Brit Awards, Hicks spent the next year recording her second album Everything to Me.
+She featured on Lynden David Hall's "Let's Do It Again" and Terri Walker's "Brand New Day".
+In 2004, Hicks released her third album, Still Doin' My Thing, including the single "Up Up", but she was unable to repeat her earlier success.

 Introduction

 Hicks was born in Tunisia but was raised in West Sussex, where she soon emerged as "one of the U.K.'s most promising talents".
 Before her musical career, she had a passion for basketball, which resulted in a coaching qualification, as well as a United States scholarship.
 However, her sights set on music after her friend overheard her singing along to an Aretha Franklin track, thus encouraging her to sing.

 Artists like Ella Fitzgerald and Nina Simone helped to shape the roots of Hicks' musical career, which she later describes in an interview with Ras Kwame as "the balance between my love of hip hop, my love of jazz, my love of soul".
 She began to sing with an R&B group called the Fabulous Fug Band and, at one time, sent a demo of her own vocals alongside Aretha Franklin's "Something He Can Feel" to Phil Collins.
 However, she continued to remain unsigned and moved to London, where she worked as a secretary and joined the band Mixed Fruits.